-Carol is originally from Livermore, CA and received her Bachelor of Arts in History from UC Santa Cruz and her Master of Library & Information Science from San Jose State University.
-She gained experience working on a range of collections and formats at organizations that have included the Central Coast Public Radio station, the Santa Cruz History and Art Museum, and the National Archives at San Francisco.
-One of her most memorable experiences in her career so far has been “getting to see Al Capone’s Alcatraz prison records.”
+Carol is originally from Livermore, CA and received a Bachelor of Arts degree in History from UC Santa Cruz and Master of Library & Information Science degree from San Jose State University.
+Carol gained experience working on a range of collections and formats at organizations that have included the Central Coast Public Radio station, the Santa Cruz History and Art Museum, and the National Archives at San Francisco.
+One of the most memorable experiences in Carol's career so far has been “getting to see Al Capone’s Alcatraz prison records.”

-At UC Merced, many of the collections she will work on document the agricultural and environmental history of the region, and the impacts of human activity.
-She is eager to share her enthusiasm for archives and work with faculty and students to increase use of the collections.
+At UC Merced, many of the collections Carol will work on document the agricultural and environmental history of the region, and the impacts of human activity.
+Carol is eager to share an enthusiasm for archives and work with faculty and students to increase use of the collections.
 Amidst the flurry of moving in and new employee orientation, Carol sat down to answer a few questions:

 What drew your interest to this position?